HadrianDeveloper/callbacks-and-node-https/README.md

 # Project structure

 ## data-fetching
-Using Node:http module and callback functions to fetch data from the Northcoders API, then saving them locally into JSON files.
+Using Node's http and fs modules to fetch data from the Northcoders API, then saving them locally into JSON files.
+Asynchronous processing handled by callback functions.

 ## http-server
 A Node:http web server that serves the aforementioned JSON  data.
 Separation of concerns and the DRY principle achieved through the implementation of the MVC fromework and Utils helper functions.

+# Project task breakdown

 ### Part 1 - Data fetching
-1. Use node's HTTP module to retrieve a list of all the available people at the following end point: `https://nc-leaks.herokuapp.com/api/people`.
+1. Retrieve a list of all the available people at the following end point: `https://nc-leaks.herokuapp.com/api/people`.

-2. Once you have the list of people.
-Find all of the northcoders from the list and save their data to a file.
+2. Find all of the northcoders from this list and save their data to a file.

-3. Now you have access to the northcoders' usernames, you can obtain more information for each person.
-Retrieve everyone's interests and store it in another file from `https://nc-leaks.herokuapp.com/api/people/:username/interests`.
+3. Retrieve everyone's interests and store it in another file from `https://nc-leaks.herokuapp.com/api/people/:username/interests`.

-4. Do the same for everyone's pets from `https://nc-leaks.herokuapp.com/api/people/:username/pets`.
+4. Retrieve everyone's pets from `https://nc-leaks.herokuapp.com/api/people/:username/pets`.

-5. Automate the above steps by putting them in a single npm command.
+5. Automate the above steps

-6. Use a library such as [`superagent`](https://github.com/visionmedia/superagent) to make your requests easier to handle.
-Refactor your pets in interests requests to use superagent instead of node's http module.

 ## Part 2 - Web server
-1. Using Node's http module create a web server that responds with 'hello' when it receives a GET request on the path /api
+1. Create a node:http web server

 2. Add a GET `/api/northcoders` endpoint that serves a JSON object of all the northcoders which shows their name, job details, image and username.